Monroe Jackson Rathbone II: Business career

+Origins of OPEC

+In the mid twentieth century, the Seven Sisters controlled global oil production, distribution, and pricing through joint consortia by establishing 50/50 profit-sharing agreements with producing countries, and setting "posted prices" for predictable payments.
+In February 1959, these companies unilaterally cut posted oil prices by about 10%, angering Venezuela and Middle Eastern governments.
+In August 1960 Rathbone further cut Middle Eastern crude prices again by 10-14 cents per barrel despite warnings from his own experts.
+Leaders of oil producing countries, Juan Pablo Pérez Alfonzo and Abdullah Tariki, had allied in 1959, and within hours of Rathbone's price cut they met in Baghdad, with representatives from Iran, Iraq, Kuwait, Saudi Arabia, and Venezuela, and officially formed OPEC to coordinate petroleum policies and protect their collective interests.

 Personal life

 Rathbone was married in 1922 to Eleanor Groves, and had two children - Eleanor Virginia and Dr. Monroe Jackson Rathbone III.
 Jackson Rathbone is Rathbone's great-grandson.

 A resident of Summit, New Jersey, Rathbone maintained a country home near Baton Rouge, Louisiana.

 Rathbone died at the age of 76 on August 2, 1976, at Baton Rouge General Hospital.